Savvythelegend/PGDocs/docs/replica_cluster.md

 These processes are described in the next sections.

-!!!
-Important
+:::important
-    Before you proceed, ensure you review the ["About PostgreSQL Roles" section](#about-postgresql-roles) above and use identical role definitions, including secrets, in all `Cluster` objects participating in the distributed topology.
+Before you proceed, ensure you review the ["About PostgreSQL Roles" section](#about-postgresql-roles)
+    above and use identical role definitions, including secrets, in all `Cluster` objects participating in the distributed topology.